TheCandidStartup/TheCandidStartup.github.io/_drafts/react-spreadsheet-selection-focus.md

 # Reconciliation

 Time for a refresher on the React [reconciliation](https://legacy.reactjs.org/docs/reconciliation.html) process.
-React needs to compare previous and newly rendered JSX to work out what changes need to be applied to the DOM.
+React compares previous and newly rendered JSX to work out what changes need to be applied to the DOM.

 When comparing interior elements in the tree, React tries to match up corresponding children in the old and new tree.
 Any unmatched child in the old graph needs to be removed from the DOM.
 Any unmatched child in the new graph needs a new element added to the DOM.
 Otherwise, React edits the existing DOM element to apply the changes from old to new.